arnavsirigere/Discord-RPS-Bot/README.md

 `rps! cheat?` - It'll tell you if it cheats or not

 `rps! rules'` - It'll tell you the rules of the game

+## Leaderboard

+`rps! leaderboard` - To see what place you are at in the leaderboard

+`rps! leaderboard [n]` - To see the top n players in the leaderboard